 A Jew’s harp is a small instrument that is played by holding it between the teeth and plucking it with a finger.
 It has been around since at least the 16th century.
 Why it is called a “Jew’s” harp is unclear.

 I like you.
 I think I’ll kill you first.

 A paraphrase of a line from the 1985 Arnold Schwarzenegger film Commando.
 The entire exchange:

-Sully: Here’s twenty dollars to get some drinks in Val Verde.
-It’ll give us all a little more time with your daughter.
+Sully: Have a nice trip, man.
+Take care.
+Oh, here.
+Have some beers in Val Verde, Matrix.
+It’ll give everyone a little more time with your daughter.

 Matrix: You’re a funny man, Sully.
 I like you.
 That’s why I’m going to kill you last.

 The joy buzzer is a practical joke tool that aspiring pranksters hide in their palms before shaking hands with a victim.
 The coiled spring inside tickles their palm and surprises them.
 The joy buzzer was invented by practical jokesmith Soren Sorensen Adams in 1928.
 A frequent misconception is that the joy buzzer actually uses an electric shock, but it doesn’t.